sarven/sarvendev/_drafts/contract-testing-on-examples.md

 categories: [Programming, Testing]
 ---

-Many companies are using microservices architecture.
+Many companies use a microservices architecture.
 It has many advantages, but it also has some disadvantages.
-One of them is that the whole system is more complicated, and e2e testing could become not scalable approach.
-In the case of a few services, it is not a problem, as we can start all services and run e2e tests, but having tens or more services creates a problem, as we need to start all services, and it could take a lot of time, is not reliable, and debugging failures could be hard.
+One of them is that the whole system becomes more complex, and end-to-end (E2E) testing may not be a scalable approach.
+In the case of a few services, this is not a problem, as we can start all services and run E2E tests.
+However, when dealing with tens or more services, this becomes an issue because starting all services can take a lot of time, is unreliable, and makes debugging failures difficult.

-Instead of e2e tests, we can test every service separately, and use contract testing to verify the communication between services.
+Instead of relying on E2E tests, we can test each service separately and use contract testing to verify communication between services.

 ## What is contract testing?

 ![Contract testing](/assets/img/2025-03-24/contract-testing.png)

-Basically, in contract testing we have two sides: provider and consumer.
+Basically, contract testing has two sides: provider and consumer.
 Provider is a service that provides some API, and consumer is a service that uses this API.
-In the consumer tests we're defining the contract, what is the request, fields and what is the response, and then the production code is run against mocked provider, as the result we have a contract.
+In the consumer tests, we define the contract, what is the request, the fields, and what is the response, and then the production code is run against a mocked provider, as a result, we have a contract.
 Then in the provider tests, the same contract is used to verify if the provider is working correctly, so we send the request defined by the consumer and check if the response is as defined also in the contract.
-The type of communication doesn't matter, the tests could be written for REST API, gRPC, messaging etc.
+The type of communication doesn't matter, the tests could be written for REST API, gRPC, messaging, etc.

-In contract tests we don't test the behavior, only the contract, so we test if the request and response are as expected, there are required fields, and types are correct.
+In contract tests, we don't test the behavior, only the contract, so we test if the request and response are as expected, if there are required fields, and types are correct.
 Everything that can break the consumer of the provided API should be verified.
-However, we don't test the business logic, as it should be tested in the unit or integration tests, so we don't test e.g. if something was correctly saved in the database.
+However, we don't test the business logic, as it should be covered by unit or integration tests.
+For example, we don’t check whether something was correctly saved in the database.

-Comparing to e2e tests, contract tests are much faster, they are run only for one service, failures are clear, and they are more reliable.
+Compared to E2E tests, contract tests are much faster, run only for a single service, have clear failure reasons, and are more reliable.

 ## Example